Hosting Handbook

 The criteria are:

 In this unusual circumstance, it would be preferable to make the decision prior to an event starting when an announcement can be made to warn those in the venue that it will be cleared before the next event.
-The stewards should then inform any latecomers that the venue is being cleared at the end of the current event.
+The Hosts/Stewards should then inform any latecomers that the venue is being cleared at the end of the current event.

 If it becomes apparent during an event for safety reasons that the venue will need to be cleared once that event is finished and the Host, Stage Manager and Village Team Leader (Venue Stewards) agree then it should be announced quickly and clearly at the end of the event with an apology that it is unavoidable.